whymarrh/morse-code-keyboard/readme.markdown

 To build from this source, Ant, the JDK, and the Android SDK are all required.
 (It's just like building any other Android app.) **I am assuming you have your phone connected via [ADB][3], and have the SDK preconfigured.**

-1. Download a [tarball][2] or a [zipball][1] of the source.
+1. Download a [tarball][2] or [zipball][1] of the source.
 2. Unpack the archive to any location of your choosing, e.g. `/tmp/`.
 3. Change into said directory via `cd`.
 3. `android update project -p .` to create the local properties file.
-4. Run `ant debug > /dev/null` to create the packages.
+4. Run `ant debug` to create the packages.
 5. `adb -d install ./bin/MorseCodeKeyboard-debug.apk` will install to the connected physical device.

 Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on your device.
-Select the checkbox beside Morse Code and accept the warning.
-Select the *Input Method* preference option and choose *Morse Code* to change to the new keyboard.
-All done. **It will take some getting used to, but Morse Code is super cool, trust me.**
+Select the checkbox beside *Morse code* and accept the warning.
+Select the *Input Method* preference option and choose *Morse code* to change to the new keyboard.
+All done. **It will take some getting used to, but Morse code is super cool, trust me.**

 # Installing without building #

-To install the Morse Code Keyboard using the included `.apk` file, first ensure that *Unknown Sources* is selected from the *Settings > Application* menu.
+To install the Morse code keyboard using the included `.apk` file, first ensure that *Unknown Sources* is selected from the *Settings > Application* menu.
 This will allow you to install packages not from the Android Market (Google Play).

-1. [Download the package][4] from your device.
+1. [Download the package][4] from your Android device.
 2. Open the downloaded package, and choose install.

 Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on your device.
-Select the checkbox beside Morse Code and accept the warning.
-Select the *Input Method* preference option and choose *Morse Code* to change to the new keyboard.
-All done. **It will take some getting used to, but Morse Code is super cool, trust me.**
+Select the checkbox beside Morse code and accept the warning.
+Select the *Input Method* preference option and choose *Morse code* to change to the new keyboard.
+All done. **It will take some getting used to, but Morse code is super cool, trust me.**

+# The behaviour of the  delete (DEL) key #

+The delete key behaviour may seem a bit weird at first.
+What it does is this: if you enter a sequence of dots and dashes and then press delete, it will undo all of what was just entered (the dots/dashes a.k.a the composing text), not just the last character. **It deletes the whole sequence that was entered, not just the last dot/dash and not the previous character.** In the event that no sequence was entered and you press the delete key, it will then delete the previous character.
+I feel that this becomes intuitive after a bit of use.
+You may disagree; I may add an alternative behaviour as preference in the future.

+# What I've realized about design #

+I'm not a designer, nor am I knowledgeable in UX in any way.
+Regardless, I have noted that many an app don't do forms correctly.
+When entering text into a text field with the intention of "submitting" it, give the user a submit button of some sort.
+The assumption cannot be made that the input method that the user is using has a "done" or "submit" key.
+Case-in-point: this keyboard does not have such a button.

   [1]:https://github.com/whymarrh/mcime/zipball/master
   [2]:https://github.com/whymarrh/mcime/tarball/master